anthonynarine/animals/README.md

 and how its going to change over time using EVENT handler and useState function.

+    Main React Concepts built into this project:
+    1. Events and listening for events
+    2. State and updating state
+    3. List and using map to transform a list

 ~ Button Creation ~

 Problem 1.